 At UXtweak, we're well aware that the speed of a site affects the user experience greatly.
 It is therefore one of our top priorities to deliver our service without affecting a site's performance.

 Read below, as we address some of the possible fears you might have regarding the use of UXtweak on your website in more detail.

 What effect does UXtweak have on page load?

 We do everything we need to make sure that our RePlay script won't make pages on your website load any slower.

 The RePlay script is loaded asynchronously.
 What this means is that once the RePlay script starts loading, it finishes in the background, without blocking your site from loading other assets (css, scripts, images).
-Thanks to this, using RePlay should have no affect on how fast the content of your pages becomes visible to users.
+Thanks to this, using RePlay should have no effect on how fast the content of your pages becomes visible to users.

 The RePlay script makes good use of asset caching in browser.
 Since the script loads asynchronously, its loading speed is not a problem for the loading speed of your site.
 However, to record visitors/respondents with minimum delay, getting the script up and running as fast as possible is still key.
-The RePlay script is configured to make best use of browser caching, so the script updates only when a modification makes it necessary.
+The RePlay script is configured to make the best use of browser caching, so the script updates only when a modification makes it necessary.

 The RePlay script uses code splitting.
 Code splitting is a mechanism that can dramatically improve load time.
-By placing some parts of the RePlay script into chunks (e.g. the consent bar feature and RePlay Tasks specific features), we can load parts of the collector script on demand, only when they're needed.
+By placing some parts of the RePlay script into chunks (e.g., the consent bar feature and RePlay Tasks specific features), we can load parts of the collector script on demand, only when they're needed.

 Does UXtweak have an impact on site performance?